opnfv/functest/docs/userguide/index.rst

 The list of tests can be described as follows:

+ * Basic Restconf
+   * Get the restconf modules, check 200 stat
+   * Test suite to verify Res

+ * Basic & Neutron.Neutron.Reachability
+   * Get the complete list of networks
+   * Get the complete list of subnets
- * Restconf.basic: Get the controller modules via Restconf
+   * Get the complete list of ports

- * Neutron.Networks
+ * Basic & Neutron.Neutron.Networks

-   * Check OpenStack Networks :: Checking OpenStack Neutron for known networks
+   * Checking OpenStack Networks
-   * Check OpenDaylight Networks :: Checking OpenDaylight Neutron API
+   * Check OpenDaylight Networks
-   * Create Network :: Create new network in OpenStack
+   * Create new network in OpenStack
-   * Check Network :: Check Network created in OpenDaylight
+   * Create new network in OpenDaylight
-   * Neutron.Networks :: Checking Network created in OpenStack are pushed

- * Neutron.Subnets
+ * Basic & Neutron.Neutron.Subnets

-   * Check OpenStack Subnets :: Checking OpenStack Neutron for known Subnets
+   * Check OpenStack Subnets
-   * Check OpenDaylight subnets :: Checking OpenDaylight Neutron API
+   * Check OpenDaylight subnets
-   * Create New subnet :: Create new subnet in OpenStack
+   * Create New subnet created in OpenStack
-   * Check New subnet :: Check new subnet created in OpenDaylight
+   * Check New subnet created in OpenDaylight
-   * Neutron.Subnets :: Checking Subnets created in OpenStack are pushed

- * Neutron.Ports
+ * Basic & Neutron.Neutron.Ports

-   * Check OpenStack ports :: Checking OpenStack Neutron for known ports
+   * Check OpenStack Neutron for known ports
-   * Check OpenDaylight ports :: Checking OpenDaylight Neutron API
+   * Check OpenDaylight ports
-   * Create New Port :: Create new port in OpenStack
+   * Create new port in OpenStack
-   * Check New Port :: Check new subnet created in OpenDaylight
+   * Check new port created in OpenDaylight

+ * Basic & Neutron.Neutron.Delete Ports
-   * Neutron.Ports :: Checking Port created in OpenStack are pushed
+   * Delete previously created port in OpenStack

- * Delete Ports
+   * Check port deleted in OpenDaylight

+ * Basic & Neutron.Neutron.Delete Subnets
    * Delete previously created subnet in OpenStack
    * Check subnet deleted in OpenDaylight
-   * Check subnet deleted in OpenStack

- * Delete network
+ * Basic & Neutron.Neutron.Delete Networks

-   * Delete previously created network in OpenStack
+   * Delete network in OpenStack
    * Check network deleted in OpenDaylight

-   * Check network deleted in OpenStack
+ * Basic & Neutron.Neutron
+   * Test suite for Neutron Plugin

 ONOS